Asia Pacific Regional Evaluation Strategy

 Enhanced capacity of evaluation professionals, particularly amongst those who are young and emerging

-Expanded partnerships between key organisations and institutions in the region for joint contribution to capacity building
+Expanded partnerships between key organizations and institutions in the region for joint contribution to capacity building

 Community and citizen ownership in evaluation is recognised as an important priority particularly for marginalised population groups.
 It empowers them, reduces reliance on external experts, and builds sustainability of interventions by building buy-in to evaluation findings.
 Involving these groups successfully in the evaluation process requires evaluators to value and understand how communities are organised in terms of social structure and leadership and build an appreciation of local values, priorities and culture.True ownership arises when people participate in the design of the project and its monitoring, evaluation, and analysis of results.
 Therefore, it is important for evaluation professionals to transform away from being dissociated experts to becoming listeners and letting the power flow to the community.
 While community ownership is recognised as important, the question of how best to ignite the community’s to engage with evaluation remains.